silky1708/LOCATE/README.md

 ### Step 2.
 Bootstrapped Self-training

 Using segmentation masks from previous step as pseudo-ground-truth, we train a [segmentation](https://github.com/facebookresearch/MaskFormer) network.
 In the root directory, run `train.sh`.

-## Testing/Inference
+## Inference

 Use the test script for running inference: `python test.py`